-Hanbury’s and Oakhill Primary School Federation
+Hanbury’s Farm and Oakhill Primary School Federation

 Growing and Succeeding Together

-The National Curriculum for music aims to ensure that all children:
+The national curriculum for music aims to ensure that all pupils:

-Extra-curricular clubs are provided through a children’s choir.
+Extra-curricular clubs are provided through a choir.
 This gives pupils the opportunity to practice singing and work towards performances such as assemblies, performances to parents and Young Voices.

 We have achieved Staffordshire's Copper and Bronze Award!